SwitchbackTech/compass-docs/docs/getting-started/Install.md

    - Copy the Client ID and Secret to your `.env` file

 ### MongoDB
+Before using Mongo db, ensure you [install](https://www.mongodb.com/docs/manual/installation/) it in your local machine.

 User data is stored across a few MongoDB collections.
 These collections are created automatically at runtime, so you just have to create an account to get started.